 History of the Lab

 The face of the University of West Florida’s Writing Lab has changed markedly since its inception in 1982.
 The Writing Lab is now recognized as a center of academic change and innovation within both the university and the Pensacola communities.
-Since 1982, the Writing Lab staff has been at the heart of those changes, promoting the Lab and its services, especially the Grammar Hotline, in the community; and proposing, selling, and then implementing ground-breaking innovations in the Writing Lab itself: interactive paper reading and paper tutoring, Writing Tutorials, Grammar Mini-lessons, informational handouts, and the Essay Bank of sample essays, just to name a few.
+Since the beginning, the Writing Lab's student staff has been at the heart of those changes, promoting the Grammar Hotline in the community and proposing, selling, and then implementing ground-breaking innovations in the Writing Lab itself: interactive paper reading and paper tutoring, Writing Tutorials, Grammar Mini-lessons, informational handouts, and the OWL, just to name a few.

-The University and Pensacola media have recognized these changes and have responded accordingly.
+The university and Pensacola media have recognized these changes and have responded accordingly.
 UWF spotlighted its first full-time director, Mamie Webb Hixon, on the cover of its spring 1993 issue of Nautilog magazine, which included a feature story about the Lab.
 WKRG-TV in Mobile, Alabama, invited the director to appear on one of its mid-day programs in January 2003 and again in 2006 to talk about the Writing Lab and its services.
 And the director has appeared on WEAR TV-3 several times to talk about the Writing Lab.
-Additionally, the Writing Lab and Grammar Hotline were spotlighted in the “Life” section of the Thursday, October 3, 2004 edition of the Pensacola News Journal (PNJ).
-This article is only one of five feature stories written about the Lab during its twenty-seven years at UWF.
-Other feature PNJ articles include “Grammarian Keeps Faith in Language,” November 6, 1986; “Not Sure Grammar Is Right?” circa 1990; “Sheriff’s Employees Learn to Not Misplace Modifiers,” circa 1992 in the Education section; and “Can We Talk,” 1995.
+Additionally, the Writing Lab and the Grammar Hotline were spotlighted in the “Life” section of the Thursday, October 3, 2004, edition of the Pensacola News Journal (PNJ).
+This article is one of five feature stories written about the Lab during its twenty-seven years at UWF.
+Other PNJ articles include “Grammarian Keeps Faith in Language,” November 6, 1986; “Not Sure Grammar Is Right?” circa 1990; “Sheriff’s Employees Learn to Not Misplace Modifiers,” circa 1992 in the Education section; and “Can We Talk,” 1995.
 (The “Can We Talk” article subsequently appeared as an AP release in Florida Today, October 5, 1995, as well as in the Washington Post and several other newspapers.)
-In fact, the Writing Lab staff believes that the Writing Lab has been featured in the PNJ more than any other student-centered program on campus.
+In fact, we believe the Writing Lab has been featured in the PNJ more than any other student-centered program on campus.

 The Writing Lab has changed from a support facility for the Department of English in 1980 to 1982 to a twelve-month operation supervised by a full-time director and a full-time coordinator of academic services, starting in 2004.
-Its first full-time coordinator is Betty Burleson.
+The Writing Lab's current coordinator is Rustian Phelps.

 The Writing Lab as a University Function

-As a student-centered university operation, the Writing Lab has historically provided paper reading, tutoring, and other services to all students, whether or not they are enrolled in an English Department’s writing class.
-These Writing Lab services are provided 45 to 55 hours a week, including weekends and evenings.
-The Writing Lab has also been a leader in facilitating a seamless transition for UWF students from high school through the University system and into the workforce.
-At the heart of this transition process are improved academic and professional writing skills, resulting in outstanding performance by UWF students on the writing and essay portions of the CLAST (College Level Academic Skills Test) in 2004.
-The Writing Lab has proven itself accountable with documented, demonstrable results.
+As a student-centered university operation, the Writing Lab has historically provided paper reading, tutoring, and other services to all students, whether or not they are enrolled in an English Department writing class.
+These Writing Lab services are provided 35 hours a week.
+The Writing Lab has led the way in facilitating UWF students' seamless transition from high school through the University system and into the workforce.

 The Writing Lab -- Its Beginnings (1976-1982)

-The Writing Lab was initially set up circa 1976 as a grant-funded program under the auspices of the Department of English and Foreign Languages to provide tutorial assistance for students preparing to fulfill the University’s Writing Skills Graduation Requirement (the Test of Standard Written English, TSWE); however, since 1982, when Dr. Stanton Millet, then-chair of the department hired a full-time Lab Director, the Lab has outgrown its remedial mission.
-At that time, a staff of only five to seven part-time graduate students was needed to manage the Lab—in one classroom (Building 52, Room 147); and the Lab provided tutoring only.
-Then, at the beginning of Hixon’s tenure as Lab director, the Lab became a support facility for the Department of English, providing diagnostic testing and tutoring for students enrolled in the department’s required and service composition courses.
+The Writing Lab was initially set up circa 1976 as a grant-funded program under the auspices of the Department of English and Foreign Languages to provide tutorial assistance for students preparing to fulfill the University’s Writing Skills Graduation Requirement (the Test of Standard Written English, TSWE).
+However, since 1982, when Dr. Stanton Millet, then-chair of the department, hired a full-time Lab Director, the Lab has outgrown its remedial mission.
+At that time, a staff of only five to seven part-time graduate students was needed to manage the Lab—in one classroom (Building 52, Room 147).
+The Lab provided tutoring only.
+Then, at the beginning of Mamie Webb Hixon’s tenure as Lab director, the Lab became a support facility for the Department of English, providing diagnostic testing and tutoring for students enrolled in the department’s required composition courses.

 The Writing Lab Since 1982

-In 2008, the Lab implemented its 20-20-20 Tutoring System, which provides tutoring every hour, on the hour, using the classroom instruction model with 20 minutes of teaching, 20 minutes of testing, and 20 minutes of interactive review.
+In 2008, the Lab implemented its Skill-of-the-Week Tutoring System, which provides tutoring every hour, on the hour, using the classroom instruction model with approximately 20 minutes of teaching, 20 minutes of testing, and 20 minutes of interactive review.